Kindly Myers Spotlights Incredible Cleavage While Going Full-On Cowgirl

 Although her head was capped by the aforementioned straw-weave hat, her golden blond hair was flowing out from under it in impressive fashion, draping over her shoulders and ample bustline in the process.
 Its ends extended all the way down to her sinuous waist and hips on her left side.

-Just below the cross charm that hung from her neck, Myers’ bountiful bosom could be seen practically bursting out of her flannel shirt, which was navy blue and white with pink lines hidden throughout.
+Just below the cross charm that hung from her neck, Myers’ bountiful bosom could be seen practically bursting out of her flannel shirt, which was navy blue and white with pink lines throughout.
 The way in which the garment was tied also left her pierced navel completely exposed.
 At the bottom edge of the frame, Myers’ stonewash jeans pleasingly conformed to her shapely hips and booty.

 Myers is no stranger to leaning hard into the sexy cowgirl theme.
 Earlier in the week, she brought the sizzle to her timeline with an ultra-revealing snap that showed her posing beside a large, brown horse in little more than a cheeky monokini and cowboy boots.